yuwvandy/FairVGNN/README.md

 # FairVGNN
-This repository is an official PyTorch(Geometric) implementation of FairVGNN in ["Fair View Graph Neural Network for Fair Node Representation Learning"](https://arxiv.org/abs/2206.03426).
+This repository is an official PyTorch(Geometric) implementation of FairVGNN in ["Improving Fairness in Graph Neural Networks via Mitigating Sensitive Attribute Leakage"](https://arxiv.org/abs/2206.03426).

 **If you use this software, please consider citing:**
 ```linux